All Episodes

 You don't need travel insurance to buy a hotel room.

-There are hotels out there that'll accommodate every budget.
+There are hotels out there that accommodate every budget.

 Where did this happen?

-Well, it happened over the long haul since the uh since the early 40s and 50s.
+Well, it happened over the long haul since the early 40s and 50s.

-Nationalized socialized medicine, what have you, third-party pay Systems where the person other than the patient's actually paying for things.
+Third-party pay systems where the person other than the patient's actually paying for things.

-And it's just inched over time and incrementalized to the point that prices keep going up, and as long as somebody else pays for the benefit, okay, because I'm just one guy.
+And it's just inched over time and incrementalized to the point that prices keep going up.

-Well, we're we're we're coming close to reaching a breaking point, and we have a decision.
+Well, we're coming close to reaching a breaking point and we have a decision.

-Reform the system, or all agree that we're gonna end up with a Canadian style national health care plan that nobody's gonna like, that the elites will still have the places they can go if they can pay for it directly, and I got to mess with whatever everybody else has to use.
+Reform the system or all agree that we're going to end up with a Canadian-style national health care plan that nobody's going to like, that the elites will still have the places they can go if they can pay for it directly, not have to mess with whatever everybody else has to use.

-And you're gonna be paying taxes out the wazoo for this for health care that's gonna be one third to one half the quality it is today.
+And you're going to be paying taxes out the wazoo for this for health care that's going to be one-third to one-half the quality it is today.

 We will be back.